-- Apply Yamaha marine grease or a corrosion resistant grease to the propeller shaft. - Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
-NOTICE: Make sure to install the thrust washer before installing the propeller.
+- 1. Apply Yamalube Marine Grease to the propeller shaft. - 2.
+Install the thrust washer and propeller on the propeller shaft.
+NOTICE: Make sure to install the thrust washer before in-

+- stalling the propeller.
 Otherwise, the lower case and propeller boss could be damaged.
-[ECM01882] - Install the spacer (if equipped) and the washer.
+[ECM01882] - 3.
+Install the spacer, washer, and propeller nut.
 Tighten the propeller nut to the specified torque.

 - 1. Cotter pin

 - 2. Propeller nut

 - 3. Washer

 - 4. Spacer

 - 5. Propeller

-- 6. Thrust washer
+- Thrust washer